 Where did the NJDC get their info?
-An unfair termination lawsuit filed by a former Sands executive, which was linked to at the bottom of the online petition.
-Adelson insists the case on which the claims were culled is merit-less, thereby rendering the accusations defamatory.
+From a lawsuit, filed by a former Sands executive, which the NJDC linked to at the bottom of its online petition.
+Adelson insists the case, on which the claims were culled, is merit-less — rendering the accusations defamatory.

 District Judge: Naked Link Is A Footnote And Not Defamatory

-Judge Paul Oetken was the first district court judge to hear the case; he ruled in favor of the defense.
-Oetken simply reasoned that the link to the Sands employment lawsuit is the “twenty-first-century equivalent of a footnote” and therefore not defamatory.
+Judge Paul Oetken heard the case and ruled in favor of the defense.
+Oetken reasoned that online source links are the “twenty-first-century equivalent of a footnote” and therefore not defamatory.

-Adelson was ordered to pay attorneys’ fees for violating the state’s Anti-SLAPP law.
+Adelson had to pay attorneys’ fees for violating the state’s Anti-SLAPP law.

 Appeals Court: We’ve Got Some Thinking To Do About “Naked Links” & Online Defamation